 When you look at the form of Lakshmi (see above), notice how there is constant movement depicted by the falling coins.
 She stands on a lotus, which represents the flowering of life energy, and is also indicative of an innate resilience yet a fragility that teaches detachment and the acceptance of impermanence.
 Abundance and life energy are constantly moving, never stagnating, never remaining in one place for all times.

-May we always receive the gifts of Lakshmi with gratitude, and remember that to give in whatever way our abilities permit is to align with the natural law of sharing and collective nourishment.
+To receive the gifts of Lakshmi with gratitude, and then also contribute to the flowering and thriving of life energy in our world can uplift our experience of Venus astrologically.
 Lakshmi calls us to a celebration of life, and this joy is multiplied manifold when it is also shared with other beings and life forms.
-Notice the happiness on the faces of the elephants beside Lakshmi – it is representative of how full the heart feels when it finds compassionate connection with another heart.
+Notice the happiness on the faces of the elephants beside Lakshmi – it is representative of an ease and comfort with the flow of abundance, as well as the importance of cultivating meaningful and profound relationships with the ecosystems that support us in this life.

 Sai Ganesh Nagpal